gitlabhq/gitlabhq/doc/topics/application_development_platform/index.md

 1. Observability

-We believe the use of these common building blocks equate to big gains for teams of all sizes, resulting from the adoption of newer, more efficient, more paid, and less error-prone techniques for shipping software applications.
+We believe the use of these common building blocks equate to big gains for teams of all sizes, resulting from the adoption of newer, more efficient, more profitable, and less error-prone techniques for shipping software applications.

 ### Compute